emn-dev/paper2/README.md

 ## Collaboration is Welcomed!

-- Just create an Issue asked to be a collaborator
+1. Create an Issue here and just ask to be a collaborator
-- I will send you Github invite email to join this repo
+2. I will send you Github invite email to join this repo
-- Once confirmed, you can create a branch off of main (e.g. my-fix-branch)
+3. Once confirmed, you can create a branch off of main (e.g. my-fix-branch)
-- Then do you work locally and commit and push up the changes
+4. Then do you work locally and commit and push up the changes
-- Then create a PR for "my-fix-branch" to "main"
+5. When happy with your changes then create a PR for "my-fix-branch" to "main"
-- If all tests pass and everything looks good then most likely it will be a approved and merged in :)
+6. If all tests pass and everything looks good then most likely it get approved and merged in :)

 ## Getting Started